-Dr. Fritz François is Assistant Professor of Medicine at the NYU School of Medicine and Chief of Medicine and an attending gastroenterologist, Tisch Hospital, NYU Langone Medical Center.
+Dr. Fritz François is Associate Professor of Medicine at the NYU School of Medicine and Chief of Medicine and an attending gastroenterologist, Tisch Hospital, NYU Langone Medical Center.

 Board certified in Gastroenterology, Dr. François’ patient practice is focused on general gastroenterology, gastrointestinal endoscopy, and esophageal physiology.
 He takes care of patients with gastrointestinal conditions, such as esophageal, gastric, hepatic, and colorectal disease.

 Dr. François' research interests are focused on the study of esophageal disease, H pylori infection, and colorectal cancer screening in minority populations.
 He is the recipient of several national grants, including an NIH Career Development Award, Robert Wood Foundation Clinical Investigator Award, American College of Gastroenterology Clinical Research Award, and his work has been recognized with five American Society for Gastrointestinal Endoscopy Diversity Minority Research Awards.

 As an educator and mentor, Dr. François teaches in courses during all 4 years of the curriculum at the NYU School of Medicine and is dedicated both to excellence in education and to diversity affairs.
 He has developed and is the current director of the Health Disparities concentration at the medical school.
 During his chief residency, Dr. François founded the Department of Internal Medicine Organization to Nurture Diversity (DIaMOND) to address recruitment and retention of underrepresented minorities into the medicine training program.
 As a fellow of the American College of Gastroenterology (ACG), Dr. François is Chair of the ACG Minority Affairs Committee.